 The only Bitcoin glossary you’ll ever need

 To help you get started, we’ve put together a list of the most frequently used Bitcoin terms you need to know about below.
-With this handy glossary on hand, these words will soon feel like second nature and you’ll be understanding & using Bitcoin like a pro.
+With this glossary on hand, these words will soon feel like second nature and you’ll be understanding and using Bitcoin like a pro.

-Bitcoin is the latest & most powerful form of the technology known as “money”.
+Bitcoin is the latest and most powerful form of technology known as “money”.
 It’s known by many as the “OG” cryptocurrency and it first emerged after the Global Financial Crisis in 2009 as an electronic peer-to-peer cash system controlled entirely by users.

 Bitcoin cash (BCH)